zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

 match
-  Only for ``state=set``: Match properties for identifying the target adapter in the set of adapters in the CPC, if an adapter with the name specified in the ``name`` module parameter does not exist in that set.
+  Only for \ :literal:`state=set`\ : Match properties for identifying the target adapter in the set of adapters in the CPC, if an adapter with the name specified in the \ :literal:`name`\  module parameter does not exist in that set.
 This parameter will be ignored otherwise.

-  Use of this parameter allows renaming an adapter: The ``name`` module parameter specifies the new name of the target adapter, and the ``match`` module parameter identifies the adapter to be renamed.
-This can be combined with other property updates by using the ``properties`` module parameter.
+  Use of this parameter allows renaming an adapter: The \ :literal:`name`\  module parameter specifies the new name of the target adapter, and the \ :literal:`match`\  module parameter identifies the adapter to be renamed.
+This can be combined with other property updates by using the \ :literal:`properties`\  module parameter.

   The parameter is a dictionary.
 The key of each dictionary item is the property name as specified in the data model for adapter resources, with underscores instead of hyphens.
 The value of each dictionary item is the match value for the property (in YAML syntax).
 Integer properties may also be provided as decimal strings.

   The specified match properties follow the rules of filtering for the zhmcclient library as described in https://python-zhmcclient.readthedocs.io/en/stable/concepts.html#filtering

-  The possible match properties are all properties in the data model for adapter resources, including ``name``.
+  The possible match properties are all properties in the data model for adapter resources, including \ :literal:`name`\ .

   | **required**: False
   | **type**: dict